marius-test/25_python_interview_questions/README.md

 ```

-18. What is the difference between Python arrays and lists?
+16. What is slicing in Python?

 Answer: